fukkaer/fukkaer/README.md

 - .
 - .
 - Future Projects: create Machine learning algorithm at some point.
 Maybe create O.S that runs over windows, just because the idea is intriguing.
-- I listen to music while programming, highly suggest it.

 <!---
 fukkaer/fukkaer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.